-Think about the first volley more like a placement shot where the emphasize will be to give yourself time to get in balance and better position closer to the net for the next volley while making it as possible for your opponent to hit it on the run or as a weak reply.
+Think about the first volley being more of a placement shot.
+The emphasis will be to give yourself time to get in balance and a better position closer to the net for the next volley while making it possible for your opponent to hit it on the run or as a weak reply.

-So think of you first volley more in terms of placement and to set yourself up for the second volley where you’ll afford a more comfortable and aggressive shot.
+So think of your first volley more in terms of placement and set yourself up for the second volley where you’ll afford a more comfortable and aggressive shot.

 22. “how to avoid unforced errors”

-– If one finds the solution to avoid unforced errors, he/she is my idol. 🙂
+– If one finds the solution to avoid unforced errors, they are my idol. 🙂

-Aside from that, you can obviously cut down on unforced errors by doing the followings:
+Aside from that, you can obviously cut down on unforced errors by doing the following:

 1) keep your mind distracted from the pressure of the match and your opponent;

-2) stick with what you feel comfortable and use the strokes you don’t trust only when you have a clear advantage;
+2) stick with what makes you comfortable and use the strokes you don’t trust only when you have a clear advantage;

 3) keep your knees bent – by doing that you increase your balance by having a low center of gravity;